javax-io/samples/practices/src/main/resources/practices/ComingSoon.md

 }
 ```
 ### Coming Soon
-We are currently working on our own real-life problem sets.
+We are currently working on a real-life problem sets.
 In the meantime, try [Top Coder](https://community.topcoder.com/tc?module=ProblemArchive) instead.